ryanmclaughlin/styledrop/README.md

 # Style Drop

 This plugin for [Sketch][] allows you to easily copy styles from one layer to another.
+If you're familiar with Adobe Illustrator, it's similar to the Eye Dropper tool.

 ### How to use it
 1. Select the layer you want to paste styles to.